klandestino/cursorial/readme.txt

 **New features**

 * Search posts by date.
-* First occuring block is used be default is no block is specified in get_cursorial_block() and query_cursorial_posts().
+* First occuring block is used as default if no block is specified in get_cursorial_block() and query_cursorial_posts().
 * Search result is limited.